Engee documentation

 Conclusion

-As our example of working with a picture has shown, Engee is excellent for image processing.
-Given the extensive mathematical functionality of the environment, we can describe any specific processing algorithm using custom functions.
+As our example of working with a painting has shown, Engee is great for image processing.
+Given the extensive mathematical functionality of the environment, we can describe any arbitrarily specific processing algorithm using custom functions.